-'''

-option-compare-directive = "Option" "Compare" ( "Binary" / "Text")
+option-compare-directive = "Option" "Compare" ("Binary" / "Text")

-'''

-- If an <option-compare-directive> includes the Binary keyword (section 3.3.5.1) the comparison mode of the module is binary-compare-mode. - If an <option-compare-directive> includes the Text keyword the comparison mode of the module is text-compare-mode. - If a procedural-module-declaration-section> or <class-module-declaration-section> does not contain a <option-compare-directive> the comparison mode for the module is binary-comparemode.
+- If an <option-compare-directive> includes the Binary keyword (section 3.3.5.1) the comparison mode of the module is binary-compare-mode. - If an <option-compare-directive> includes the Text keyword the comparison mode of the module is text-compare-mode. - An <option-compare-directive> can occur at most once in a <procedural-module-declarationsection> or <class-module-declaration-section>. - If a <procedural-module-declaration-section> or <class-module-declaration-section> does not contain a <option-compare-directive> the comparison mode for the module is binary-comparemode.